Located on the Susquehanna River

-on a beautifully situated 5-acre parcel, VOPA plans to build a village of 15 tiny homes surrounding a community center for homeless Veterans.
-This unique but proven concept is specially designed to meet the specific needs of homeless Veterans.
-A calm setting, close to transportation and service providers, is a significant component of the Veteran’s healing process.
+to construct a village of 15 tiny homes surrounding a community center for Veterans experiencing homelessness.
+This unique concept is specially designed to meet the specific needs of each Veteran.
+A calm setting, close to transportation and service providers, along with the camaraderie of their brothers and sisters in arms, are significant components of the Veteran’s healing process.
+Veterans Grove has embraced an evidence-based approach called the Therapeutic Community model, which involves more intensive engagement, an extended duration of care, and peer-to-peer support to help veterans transcend long-standing challenges.

 Peggy Grove and her son, Michael Grove